jutunen/custom-carousel-lite/README.md

 ### center-between

-If defined, the carousel view will be centered between the items. (even centering)
+If defined, the items are centered so that the carousel midpoint will be between the items.

-By default, the view will be centered to the middle of the item. (odd centering)
+By default, the items are centered so that the carousel midpoint is in the middle of the item.

 This attribute is a boolean attribute, also known as a valueless attribute.